chadlavi/recipes/food/mains/bedard-tourtiere.md

 * 4 tsp poultry seasoning
 * 6 qts water

-## My Adapted Recipe - Version 1
+## My Adapted Recipe - Version 2
-This is my first attempt to adapt the recipe for a single homemade pie.
+This is my second attempt to adapt the recipe for a single homemade pie.
 To maintain reproducible conditions, I'm using storebought crust while I experiment with the filling.

-I cut each ingredient 15x, which yields some odd results, so I rounded them to the nearest conventional equivalent.
-The original recipe called for 2lb of crackers, so I wanted to be sure I added them by weight; but 2lb / 15 = 2.134oz, which is difficult to measure with a scale that only gives one decimal place of accuracy for ounces.
-I ended up going metric for this one, because 2.134oz ≅ 60g, or 4g more than if I had rounded to just 2oz.
-Likewise, for salt, accurately measuring 1/15th of 2oz seemed a bit too difficult (0.134oz), but converting to metric gave me 3.78g, and I rounded to 4g.
+In the first version, I cut each ingredient 15x and tweaked the resulting amounts, which yielded about the right flavor.
+However I found that the fine dice of potatoes did not cook as thoroughly as I would like in the hour I cooked the pie; I needed a longer bake, or smaller pieces of potato, to get them where I wanted them.
+I also found that the bottom crust of the pie was disappointingly underbaked.
+As a result, I decided that in the second version, I would test out a dual solution to this: firstly, I blended the filling to eliminate longer-cooking potato chunks; second, I baked the pie at a lower temperature for a longer time.

-I was somewhat at a loss for what to do, so I sort of just winged it.
-For example, I decided to add an egg wash to the crust.
+In the first version I also greased the pie dish and refrigerated it before baking, to prevent the butter from melting off it.
+I found that the butter wasn't necessary as a lubricant, so I cut this step out to avoid unnecessary heat-up delay in the earthenware dish.

 ### Ingredients
 Filling:
-* 6 oz 75% lean ground hamburger
+* 6 oz 90% lean ground hamburger
 * 4 oz ground pork
 * 5 oz potato
 * 60 g ground oyster crackers